Chinmay Mandlekar: Biography

+Chinmay Mandlekar was born in a Marathi speaking Chandraseniya Kayastha Prabhu family.
 A graduate of the National School of Drama, Mandlekar has written, directed or acted in successful plays such as Bechaki and Sukhanshi Bhandto Aamhi.

 In films, Mandlekar is active as an actor and a writer, having starred in Marathi movies like Zenda, Morya or Gajaar: Journey of the Soul.
 On the small screen, his role opposite Mrunal Dusanis in the hit TV serial Tu Tithe Me turned him into a household name in Maharashtra.

 Mandlekar has also had supporting roles in Hindi movies, such as Tere Bin Laden and Shanghai.
 He is married and has 2 children, a daughter and a son.
 In 2017, Chimay Mandlekar was a part of Marathi TV Series Sakhya Re on Colors Marathi.

 He played the lead role of Saint Tukaram in Marathi serial Tu Maza Sangati.
 From 2020 to 2021, he wrote and produced Marathi series Chandra Aahe Sakshila that aired on Colors Marathi.